 "Earth is our home in space, a unique speck in the unimaginably vast cosmos and the only planet in our solar system capable of supporting live as we know it.
 This little blue planet provides us with all our needs today and all of our actions will influence its future survival.
-At Sholing Junior School, through our geography curriculum, we aim to develop a curiosity and fascination for our planet and a life-long love for the world in which we live".
+At Sholing Junior School, through our geography curriculum, we aim to develop a curiosity and fascination for our planet and a life-long love for the local area and the world in which we live".

 Our geography teaching equips pupils with knowledge about places and people, resources in the environment and an understanding of the interaction between physical and human processes that have shaped our landscape and environments.
 Geographical knowledge, understanding and skills provide the framework to explain how the Earth’s features are shaped, interconnected and change over time.
 We also want the children to develop geographical skills: collecting and analysing data, using maps, atlases, globes, aerial photographs and digital mapping to name, identify and locate countries, continents and oceans.
 We want the children to be able to communicate their learning in a variety of ways including sketch maps with a key and diagrams, tables and graphs and writing.
 We want the children to enjoy and love learning about geography both inside and outside the classroom, including educational visits to develop fieldwork and to practice their geographical skills.

 Pupils should extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America.
 This will include the location and characteristics of a range of the world’s most significant human and physical features.
 They should develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.

 Pupils should be taught to:

 - locate the world’s countries, using maps to focus on Europe (including the location of Russia) and North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities